-AH-12 The County shall retain and create housing units in the Town that are, or may be, available for persons and families of low-moderate income, including, but not limited to, by (a) utilizing available state or federal grant funds, (b) prohibiting conversion of residential housing to non-residential use except (1) as provided in the Commercial Land Use Classifications and Zoning Districts, and (2) as provided in Section 6.7, (c) allowing second residential dwelling units, not to exceed 900 square feet, on lots (pareels) in Residential Land Use Classifications and Residential Zoning Districts consistent with the conservation and development standards of the Mendocino Town Local Coastal Program, and (d) encouraging the provision of affordable housing in new development in the Mixed Use and Commercial Land Use Designations and Zoning Districts.
+AH-1 The County shall retain and create housing units in the Town that are, or may be, available for persons and families of low-moderate income, including, but not limited to, by (a) utilizing available state or federal grant funds; (b) prohibiting conversion of residential housing to non-residential use except (1) as provided in the Commercial Land Use Classifications and Zoning Districts, and (2) as provided in Section 6.7; (c) allowing second residential dwelling units, not to exceed 900 square feet, on lots in Residential Land Use Classifications and Residential Zoning Districts consistent with the Mendocino Town Local Coastal Program; and (d) encouraging the provision of affordable housing in new development in the Mixed Use and Commercial Land Use Designations and Zoning Districts.

-Action AH-1.1 24: 4.13-20 Consistent with the Affordable Housing criteria cited on Page 7 of this plan, Growth Management Action GM-29, the residential dwelling units in the town stock of the Town shall not be converted to any maintained by prohibiting residential units from being converted to non-residential use except (a) as provided for by the permitted ratio referenced in Policy 4.13-4(5). in the Commercial "C" zone or Land Use Classification and Zoning District, and (b) as provided for by the permitted ratio referenced in Policy 4.13-1(5) in Section 6.7.
+Action AH-1.1 Consistent with Growth Management Action GM-29, the residential stock of the Town shall be maintained by prohibiting residential units from being converted to non-residential use except (a) as provided in the Commercial Land Use Classification and Zoning District, and (b) as provided in Section 6.7.

-Action AH-1.2 2-2: A deed restriction shall be recorded on lots (parcels) with approved second residential dwelling units to ensure their continued use for non-transient residential habitation.
+Action AH-1.2 A deed restriction shall be recorded on lots with approved second residential dwelling units to ensure their continued use for non-transient residential habitation.